FraunhoferISST/DataspaceConnector/README.md

 * `truststore.p12`: The truststore is used by the IDS Framework for any Https communication.
 It ensures the connection to trusted addresses.
 * `config.json`: The configuration is used to set important properties for IDS message handling.

-Step 1: When starting the application, the `config.json` will be scanned for important connector information, e.g. its UUID, its address, contact information, or proxy settings.
+**Step 1**: When starting the application, the `config.json` will be scanned for important connector information, e.g. its UUID, its address, contact information, or proxy settings.
 Please keep this file up to date to your own connector settings.
 In case you are using the demo cert, you don't need to change anything except the [**proxy settings**](#proxy).

 **If you want to connect to a running connector or any other system running at `https`, keep in mind that you need to add the keystore to your truststore.